 To say that the road to my book has been rugged would be an understatement.
-Not only were there detours, but crashes.
+Not only were there detours, but head-on collisions.
 There were times when I traveled precariously close to cliffs with the tires barely gripping the edge of the mountain.
 Many of you have journeyed with me through this process and you have been an incredible encouragement.
-Without the support of my family, friends, and readers, I would not have have made it to my final destination.
+Without the support of my family, friends, and readers, I would not have made it to my final destination.
 For this I am tremendously grateful.
 You have continued to provide support by ordering my book, posting pictures when it arrives, reading, rating and reviewing it on Amazon and Goodreads.
 Thanks to your generous efforts, more people are drawn to the message of how despair meets delight and this leads to hope.

 They say writers can be our own worst critics and I would agree from my experience that this is true.
 Each technical glitch in my book in the e-version and in print causes me to consider if it was worth putting out at all.
 Or if I should have done it another way.
 If, if, if.
 If “ifs” and “buts” were candy and nuts, we’d all have a merry Christmas.
 But these ifs led me to miss the positive impact my book was having.
 I was discounting the countless testimonies of people who were reading my book and responding what a difference it was making in their lives.
 People like Denise from Chicago —